 Often, there is an overwhelming amount of information that comes from this kind of research.
 Moreover, the proposal development team may be misled to believe that all this information is equally important.
 The business development team must know how to curate and find information that matters.
 Otherwise, the hunt for unstated needs will distract them from compliance.
 Like we mentioned before, winning proposals are both responsive and compliant.
 If a proposal is only responsive, it will fail to even qualify for the next round.

 If you have a tool that can help you track and manage compliance automatically, it gives you more time to enhance responsiveness.
-Using Zbizlink, you can easily track and manage the compliance requirements of the customer.
-All you need to do is to upload an RFP document to Zbizlink.
-The tool automatically fetches basic compliance criteria.
+Using the best proposal management software, you can easily track and manage the compliance requirements of the customer.
+Zbizlink is the right proposal management software for automation, better proposal management, and smarter analysis.
+All you need to do is to upload an RFP document to Zbizlink and the proposal management tool automatically fetches basic compliance criteria.

 It helps you save much time.
 That way, you can spend more time building a proposal that exhibits responsiveness and empathy, without compromising on compliance.
 Win the proposal, stay compliant, and maintain responsiveness.